OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/use_cases/USE_CASES_1.md

 # Use-case 1

+> _**Note**_: this page is very detailed.
+If you are already familiar with git, gradle, java, etc, you might find it a bit redundant sometimes 😜.

 ### A Multiplexer (and its web interface) on a Raspberry Pi, with a GPS
 This is a simple configuration.
 We will build the project on a machine where the git repo has been cloned.
 This machine will be called `Machine A`.
 From `Machine A`, we will generate an archive that will be pushed on the Raspberry Pi (called `Machine B`).